 - Package the application into a deployable

-- Securely connect to any server cluster to monitor health and roll out updates of all instances of the application.
+- Securely connect to any Cluster to monitor health and roll out updates.

-Telekube works with Kubernetes applications.
-This means the following prerequisites exist in order to use Telekube:
+Telekube works only with applications running on Kubernetes.
+This means the following prerequisites apply in order to use Telekube:

 - You have Kubernetes resource definitions for application services, pods, etc.

-To prepare a Kubernetes application for distribution via Telekube, you have to write an application manifest.
-Below is a sample of a minimalistic application manifest in YAML format.
-As you can see, it follows the Kubernetes configuration conventions:
+To prepare a Kubernetes application for distribution via Telekube, you have to write an Application Manifest.
+Below is a sample of a simple Application Manifest in YAML format.
+It follows Kubernetes configuration conventions:

 The sample above is intentionally simplistic to illustrate the concept.
-The manifest's job is to describe the infrastructure requirements and custom steps required for installing and updating the application.
+The Applicaion Manifest's purpose is to describe the infrastructure requirements and custom steps required for installing the Bundle and updating the Cluster.

-The application manifest works in conjunction with Kubernetes jobs and configuration maps.
-Together, these tools provide high degree of flexibility for specifying how applications are installed, updated and configured.
-You can learn more about the application manifest in the Packaging & Deployment section of the documentation.
+The Application Manifest works in conjunction with Kubernetes jobs and configuration maps.
+Together, these tools provide a high degree of flexibility for specifying how applications are installed, updated and configured.
+You can learn more about the Application Manifest in the Packaging & Deployment section of the documentation.

-As you can see in this diagram, the build machine (often times it's a developer's laptop, or perhaps a CI/CD server) should contain everything needed to build a self-sufficient portable package to distribute any Kubernetes application:
+As shown in the diagram below, the build machine (often times a developer's laptop or a CI/CD server) should contain everything needed to build a self-sufficient portable package to distribute the Application Bundle:

 $ tele build -o app-name.tar app.yaml